aws-samples/aws-serverless-workshops/DataProcessing/guide/content/streaming-data.md

 1. Switch to the tab where you have your Cloud9 environment opened.

-1. In the terminal, run the producer to start emiting sensor data to the stream.
+1. In the terminal, run the producer to start emitting sensor data to the stream.

     ```console
     ./producer